apache/apisix-website/website/blog/2022/06/14/automated-operation-and-maintenance-platform.md

 ---
-title: "Building an Automated Operation and Maintenance Platform Based on API Gateway Apache APISIX"
+title: "Build Automated Operation and Maintenance Platform Based on Apache APISIX"
 author: "Qing Chen"
 keywords:
 - Apache APISIX
 - API Gateway
+- Operation
 description: In this article, Qing Chen, the former manager of operations and maintenance of the same program, introduces how to implement an automated operation and maintenance platform based on Apache APISIX.
 tags: [Technology]
 ---